 Learning Outcomes - the learner will: Assessment Criteria - the learner can: Indicative Content Understand the relevance of research within health and social care contexts.
 1.1 Justify the contribution of research to health and social care provision.
 Quality improvement, evidence, guidelines, policy.
 Understand research approaches in health care contexts.
 2.1 Critically evaluate a range of research philosophies.2.2 Examine different approaches to research.
 Ontology, epistemology, axiology, positivism; realism; interpretivism; pragmatism; qualitative and qualitative approaches.
 Be able to plan a research proposal relevant to management of health and social care contexts.
 3.1 Justify the elements of a research proposal.3.2 Design an appropriate research proposal.3.3 Analyse the ethical aspects of research.
 Elements: Statement of problem, Literature review, conceptual framework, research question, hypothesis, terms of reference, methodology, timelines, scope of work and budget.
-Ethics: permissions and approvals, consent, confidentiality and anonymity.

-4 Be able to analyse and interpret a range of data.
-4.1 Explain types and sources of research data.4.2 Analyse data using appropriate approaches.4.3 Draw conclusions from data collected. • Data collecting methods, types of data, analysis approaches, statistics packages, grounded theory, validity and reliability.
-5 Understand the relationship between research and evidence based practice.
+Ethics: permissions and approvals, consent, to analyse and a range of data.
+4.1 Explain types and sources of research data.4.2 Analyse data using appropriate approaches.4.3 Draw conclusions from data collected. • Data collecting methods, types of data, analysis approaches, statistics packages, grounded theory, validity and reliability. between and the relationship research and based practice.
 5.1 Analyse the relationship between research and evidence based practice.5.2 Evaluate an existing piece of research relevant to health and social care.5.3 Analyse the contribution of research and evidence based practice to decision making. • Integration of clinical expertise, patient values, and the best research evidence into the decision-making process for patient care.